opi9a/cryptfolio/README.md

 # cryptfolio

-Very basic and not very efficient python 3.x tool for collecting crypto prices from www.coinmarketcap.com and printing portfolio values in GBP.
+Very basic python 3.x tool for collecting crypto prices from www.coinmarketcap.com and printing portfolio values in GBP.

+Usage:
+    `python3 cryptfolio.py [OPTIONAL config file name - defaults to config.txt]`

-Looks for a `config.txt` file in the same folder, with currency names and volumes separated by a space, eg a `config.txt` file containing:
+Looks by default for a `config.txt` file in the same folder, with currency names and volumes (number of units of the currency) separated by a space, eg a `config.txt` file containing:

     bitcoin 1.337
     dogecoin 99999.99